carbynestack/carbynestack.github.io/docs/getting-started/platform-setup.md

     specified below.
 Deviating from this _battle tested_ configuration may create all kinds of issues.

+    Do not forget to perform the [post installation steps](https://docs.docker.com/engine/install/linux-postinstall/ ) for Docker.

+!!! info
+    You'll need at least 3 GB of memory and 1 CPU core per kind cluster to deploy Carbyne Stack.
+Depending on the actual workloads you are going to deploy, these numbers can be considerably higher.

 - [Docker Engine](https://docs.docker.com/engine/) v20.10.6
 - [Kind](https://kind.sigs.k8s.io/) v0.11.0
 - [kubectl](https://kubernetes.io/docs/tasks/tools/) v1.21.1